How Do We Change Police Culture To Save the Lives of Fellow Officers?

 - Takes risk on duty (walking into danger on purpose without normal tactical response)

 - Openly talks about self harm and makes statements like: “Things will be better when I’m gone.”

 - Withdrawn; not associating with fellow officers (as previously did)

 For more information on this topic check out these videos: Police Suicide, the roots of PTSD, from Badge of Life and Police Suicides: In the Ranks, a Neglected Topic.

-About the Author: Mark Bond worked in law enforcement and has been a firearms trainer for more than 29 years.
+About the Author: Mark Bond has worked in law enforcement and has been a firearms trainer for more than 29 years.
 His law enforcement experience includes the military, local, state, and federal levels as a police officer and criminal investigator.
-Mark obtained a BS and MS in Criminal Justice, and M.Ed in Educational Leadership with Summa Cum Laude Honors.
+Mark obtained a BS and MS in Criminal Justice, and M.Ed in Educational Leadership w/ Summa Cum Laude Honors.
 As a lifelong learner, he is currently pursuing a doctoral degree in education with a concentration in distance education.
-Mark is currently an assistant professor of criminal justice at American Military University &American Public University and is one of the faculty directors in the School of Public Service & Health.
-You can contact him at MBond(at)apus.edu.
+Mark is currently an assistant Professor of criminal justice at American Military University & American Public University and is one of the faculty directors in the School of Public Service & Health.
+You can contact him at Mark.Bond(at)mycampus.apus.edu.